pogi5110/sudoku/README.md

-a simple sudoku made from pure html, css, js
+a simple sudoku puzzle made from pure html, css, js